'Miss Shetty Mr. Polishetty' to surpass 'Kushi's box office collection? Details inside

 Aiming for the Rs.
 25 crore mark

 As per industry tracker Sacnilk, the Mahesh Babu P directorial earned Rs.
-1.5 crore (early estimates) on Tuesday.
+1.3 crore (early estimates) on Wednesday.
 Overall, it has earned Rs.
-15.38 crore in India.
-In Tollywood, it is pitted against another romantic drama—Kushi.
-The Shetty-headlined film also stars Naveen Polishetty, Murali Sharma, Tulasi, Sonia Deepti, and Abhinav Gomatam, among others.
-Let's see if it can beat Kushi's box office collection.
+16.63 crore in India.
+The project is looking forward to a bigger weekend collection.
+The cast includes Naveen Polishetty, Murali Sharma, Tulasi, Sonia Deepti, Jayasudha, and Abhinav Gomatam, among others.
+The movie is available in both Telugu and Tamil languages.